Panama City is an exciting place with a lot to offer. Like any city, it has advantages and disadvantages.

 When I lived in Panama City, I had a condo in the city’s center, just off Calle 50.
 There were people from the USA, Canada, Great Britain, Venezuela, New Zealand, Spain, and Germany in my building.
 And we all intermixed well with the local Panamanians who lived there.

 3. The weather is great year-round

 The weather in Panama City is one of its biggest draws for expats living here.

 Panama City is known for its warm weather and tropical climate.
 Daytime highs are in the low 30’s C., and nighttime lows are in the low 20’s C. Throughout the year, you can expect to experience plenty of sunshine and moderate rainfall.

 The weather in Panama City tends to vary depending on the time of year, with the summer months (Mid-December – Mid-April) being hotter and dryer than the rainy season (May to November).

 However, you can expect to enjoy lots of clear skies and comfortable weather all year round in this beautiful coastal city.

 Typically, the day starts with sunshine in the rainy season, and you may get a heavy late afternoon shower.

-If you are looking for constant sunshine and warm temperatures all year long, Panama City is the place.
+Panama City is the place if you are looking for constant sunshine and warm temperatures all year long.